-What is an Interview?
-An interview is defined as a formal and detail-oriented conversation between interviewer and interviewee.
-It is a selection procedure aimed to help employers grasp the skills, and scrutinise their personality and character attributes.
+An interview is a formal and structured conversation between the interviewer and the interviewee.
+It is a selection procedure that aids employers in understanding the candidate’s skills, qualifications and traits to scrutinise their suitability for the job.

 Table of Contents

-So, what is the purpose of an interview?
-How does it help an interviewer assess the interviewee's knowledge and skills?
-Let's look at some of the interview objectives.
+Now that prospective job seekers are aware of what is an interview, let's understand what is the purpose of an interview and how it helps an interviewer assess the interviewee's knowledge and skills.
+Let's look at some of the objectives of an interview:

-- It helps to verify the precision of the facts and data provided by the candidate.
+- It helps to verify the precision of the facts and data provided by the candidate on a resume, CV or other portfolio.

 - The interview helps to obtain additional information about the skills and knowledge of the interviewee.